Full-size car: 1990s

-From the 1980s to the 1990s, the market share of full-size cars began to decline; along with the increased use of mid-size cars, vans, and SUVs grew in use as family vehicles.
+From the 1980s to the 1990s, the market share of full-size cars began to decline as mid-size cars, vans, and SUVs grew in use as family vehicles.
 Between 1960 and 1994, the market share of full-size cars declined from 65 to only 8.3 percent.
 From 1990 until 1992, both GM and Ford redesigned its full-size car lines for the first time since the late 1970s.

 For the 1992 model year, Chrysler introduced a new front-wheel drive full-size car line, replacing the Eagle Premier/Dodge Monaco with the Chrysler LH cars (Dodge Intrepid, Eagle Vision, Chrysler Concorde/New Yorker/LHS).
 The same year, the Buick Roadmaster was introduced, becoming the first rear-wheel drive GM model line adopted outside of Chevrolet and Cadillac since 1985; the Chevrolet Impala was returned for the 1994 model year.

 The 1989 Lexus LS400 luxury sedan was the first Japanese full-size car sold in North America.

 Following the 1996 model year, GM ended production of large rear-wheel drive sedans.